Sofia Vergara Sizzles In Strapless Top & Insanely Short Miniskirt In Racy Throwback Photos

 Actress Sofia Vergara seems to enjoy delighting her 20 million Instagram followers with plenty of content that shows various aspects of her life.
-On Thursday, she shared a set of racy throwback pictures that saw her rocking a metallic crop top and matching miniskirt.
+On Thursday, she shared a set of racy throwback pictures where she rocked a metallic crop top and matching miniskirt.

 Sofia’s outfit included a champagne-colored metallic bandeau top that stretched tight across her breasts, emphasizing her voluptuous chest.
 The skirt had a low-rise waistline, and it was amazingly short.
 Her bronze skin glowed against the shimmery color of the fabric.